 The committee will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.

-If the complainant is invited to attend the meeting, they may bring someone along to provide support.
-This can be a relative or friend.
+If the complainant is invited to attend the meeting, they can bring someone along to provide support.
+This can be a relative or friend but must not be directly or indirectly involved with the complainant.
 Generally, we do not encourage either party to bring legal representatives to the committee meeting.
 However, there may be occasions when legal representation is appropriate.

 For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.